-The IR Society reserves the right to alter course dates or venues without liability.
-We will endeavour to give delegates as much notice as possible of any changes.
-If the delegate is not able to attend the revised date / location, we will give a credit of 100% of the course costs against a future course or refund any course fees already paid.
-As a course may be cancelled up to two weeks prior to its start date, we recommend that delegates do not make travel / accommodation arrangements before this time.
+Occasionally it will be necessary to cancel a course if minimum numbers cannot be achieved.
+If vou are not able to attend the revised date or venue we will give a credit of 100% of the course costs against a future course or refund any course fees already paid.
+As a course may be cancelled up to two weeks prior to its start date we recommend that delegates do not make travel arrangements before this time.
 Any travel costs incurred are entirely the delegate's responsibility.
-The IR Society does not accept any liability for re-imbursement of travel / accommodation costs.
+The IR Society does not accept any liability for re-imbursement of travel costs.